• Skip to primary navigation

 Parking Information

-Parking is available in Parking 3 at the corner of Cedar and Capitol.
+Parking is available in Parking 3, a parking deck at the corner of South Cedar Street and West Capitol Avenue.
 Parking stubs for patients are validated in the clinic.
 For your convenience, park on Levels 2B, 3B, 4B or 5B.
-Valet parking is available in front of the Cancer Institute for a fee.

 Directions From the Parking Area